TheFauxDreamer/TheFauxDreamer/README.md

 - 👋 Hi, I’m @TheFauxDreamer
-- 👀 I’m interested in Gaming, creating, & designing.
+- 👀 I’m interested in Gaming, Creating, & Designing.
 - 🌱 I’m currently learning HTML, CSS, JS?, and backend stuff?
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on here I guess.
 Maybe Twitter?